microsoft/Kusto-Query-Language/doc/externaldata-operator.md

 ---
 title: externaldata operator - Azure Data Explorer
-description: This article describes the external data operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 03/24/2020
+description: Learn how to use the externaldata operator to return a data table of the given schema whose data was parsed from the specified storage artifact. ms.reviewer: alexans ms.topic: reference ms.date: 12/12/2022
 zone_pivot_group_filename: data-explorer/zone-pivot-groups.json
 zone_pivot_groups: kql-flavors
 ---
 # externaldata operator

-The `externaldata` operator returns a table whose schema is defined in the query itself, and whose data is read from an external storage artifact, such as a blob in
-Azure Blob Storage or a file in Azure Data Lake Storage.
+The `externaldata` operator returns a table whose schema is defined in the query itself, and whose data is read from an external storage artifact, such as a blob in Azure Blob Storage or a file in Azure Data Lake Storage.

 ::: zone pivot="azuredataexplorer"